Registration for the 2020 SEP application is now open — click here to complete the registration survey.

 About the Smart Energy Provider Program

-The Smart Energy Provider (SEP) program is a best practices designation for utilities that show commitment to and proficiency in energy efficiency, distributed generation, renewable energy, and environmental initiatives that support a utility’s mission to provide low-cost, quality, safe, and reliable electric service.
+The Smart Energy Provider (SEP) program is a best practices designation for utilities that show commitment to and proficiency in energy efficiency, distributed generation, renewable energy, and environmental initiatives.

 The purpose of the Smart Energy program is to provide national recognition of utility efforts to incorporate energy efficiencies and sustainability while providing affordable electric service.
 Additionally, achieving SEP designation will help public power utilities benchmark and evaluate their work on these topics against a set of industry best practices.